adamsochorec/ruby-on-rails/README.md

 ---

+## CI/CD

+This project complies with an internal CI approach as described in [`ci.yml`](.github/workflows/ci.yml), ensuring code quality and consistency across branches.

 ## Documentation

-- Project requirements and rules are described in the [project brief](./app/views/home/index.html.erb).
+- Project requirements and rules are described in the [project brief](https://ruby-on-rails-s34h.onrender.com).